pivotal/docs-tap/multicluster/reference/tap-values-iterate-sample.hbs.md

 Where:

+Under the ca_cert_data key in the above terate-profile file, provide one or more PEM-encoded CA certificates if using custom CA certificates.
+If shared.ca_cert_data is configured, TAP component packages inherits that value by default.
 - `KP-DEFAULT-REPO` is a writable repository in your registry.
 Tanzu Build Service dependencies are written to this location.
 Examples:
     - Harbor has the form `kp_default_repository: "my-harbor.io/my-project/build-service"`.
     - Docker Hub has the form `kp_default_repository: "my-dockerhub-user/build-service"` or `kp_default_repository: "index.docker.io/my-user/build-service"`.